RandomiaGaming/CVE_UI_Access/ReadMe.md

 We can't just launch our process with the winlogon token because it's already in use by winlogon.
 We can't just launch our process with a copy of winlogon's token because its setup to not allow that and we get access denied.
 We can't just call it good enough after impersonating the winlogon token because impersonating a token with UIAccess doesn't seem to work quite the same as actually having UIAccess and you're windows are still not super topmost.

+# Credits
+Huge shoutout to https://github.com/killtimer0/uiaccess/ for being the inspiration for this project!